MaayanLab/slackbot-tutorial/1-create-slack-app.md

-# Creating the Slack App
+# :sparkles: Creating the Slack App
 ## **Create the App**

  First thing you will need to do is create an app.